dober-man/GoodWAFSec/docs/module4/lab4/lab4.rst

 Task 1 - Deploy iApp with Security
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Go to iApps --> Application Services then click on Create
+1. Go to **iApps > Application Services** then click on Create

 .. image:: images/image1_4_4.png

 2. Give the application a name

-3. In the drop down box for template choose f5.htt.v1.3.Orc3
+3. In the drop down box for template choose f5.http.v1.3.Orc3

 .. image:: images/image2_4_4.png